coreyvelan/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
 We include proprietary drivers- e.g. proprietary kernel ntfs, hfs+, and aps filesystem drivers.
 These need to be signed in order to let our customers use them without having to disable secure boot.
-We also compile a custom kernel (in order to enable NTFS3_FS, which is not currently enabled in the debian bookworm kernel.
+We also compile a custom kernel (in order to enable NTFS3_FS, which is not currently enabled in the debian bookworm kernel).

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?